 - 1 Tbsp cornstarch

-- 1 Cup cooked shredded chicken or rotisserie
+- 1 cup cooked shredded chicken or leftover rotisserie chicken

 - 1/2 cup water chestnuts

-- In a microwavable safe dish heat the carrots and celery for 2-3 minutes.
-Meanwhile cook the rice according to the packaged directions, drain and set aside.
+- Cook the rice according to the packaged directions, drain and set aside.

-- In a small bowl combine the soy sauce, rice wine, brown sugar, sesame oil and pepper.
+- In a small bowl combine the soy sauce, rice wine, brown sugar, sesame oil, and black pepper.
+Set aside.

-- In a small mason jar or something that has a cover, add the chicken stock and cornstarch and shake well.
+- In a small mason jar or something that has a lid, add the chicken stock and cornstarch and shake well.
 Set aside.
 Whisk the eggs in a separate bowl and set aside.

 - Serve with sliced scallions and hot sauce!